sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 recurrence: Wednesdays, 7.30-9pm
 RedirectFrom:
   - sedance.htm
-metaDescription: Sedance is Sedos’ Wednesday evening dance class, where you can run through a warm-up and then learn a routine with frequent Sedos choreographer Tom Leonard or a guest choreographer
+metaTitle: "London dance class: Sedance is a Wednesday evening class "
+metaDescription: Sedance is a London dance class held on a Wednesday evening and run by theatre company Sedos
 ---
 **Sedance is Sedos’ weekly dance class, running every Wednesday night, 7.30-9pm.**